snehhagarwal/BridgeLabz-Training/README.md

 # BridgeLabz-Training 🚀

 Welcome to my BridgeLabz-Training repo!
-This README serves as a central log of my daily progress across different topics, branches, and Java modules.
+This README serves as a central log of my daily progress across different topics, branches, and .Net and C# modules.
 Each entry includes concepts covered and skills practiced.

 ---